2001 UEFA Cup final: Alavés

 Alavés qualified for the UEFA Cup by finishing sixth during the 1999–2000 La Liga.
 They were drawn against Turkish team Gaziantepspor in the first round.
 The first leg at Alavés' home ground the Estadio Mendizorroza finished 0–0.
 After a goalless first leg, seven were scored between the two teams in the second leg.
 Alavés won the match 4–3 to progress to the second round.
 Alavés' opposition in the second round were Lillestrøm of Norway.
 The first leg was at Lillestrøm's home ground the Åråsen Stadion.
 Alavés won the match 3–1 with goals from Ibon Begoña, Óscar Téllez and Cosmin Contra.
 The second leg in Spain was a 2–2 draw, which ensured that Alavés won the tie 5–3 on aggregate to progress to the third round.
 Another Norwegian team, Rosenborg were their opposition.
 The first leg in Spain was a 1–1 draw.
 The second leg was held at Rosenborg's ground the Lerkendal Stadion.
 Alavés took an early lead when Rosenborg player Bent Inge Johnsen scored an own goal.
 Alavés scored a further two goals in the second half, and Rosenborg also scored one.
 Alavés won the match 3–1 to progress to the fourth round courtesy of a 4–2 aggregate victory.

 The opposition in the fourth round was Italian team Inter Milan, who had won the competition three times.
 The first leg in Spain saw Internazionale go ahead 3–1 midway through the second half after Álvaro Recoba scored twice and Christian Vieri once.
 Alavés fought back to equalise in the 73rd minute after goals from Óscar Téllez and Iván Alonso secured a 3–3 draw.
 The second leg at Internazionale's home ground the San Siro appeared to heading for a 0–0 draw until the 78th minute when Jordi Cruyff scored.
 A further goal from Ivan Tomić ensured a 2–0 victory for Alavés.
 This meant that they progressed to the quarter-finals at the expense of the three-time winners due to a 5–3 aggregate victory.

 Fellow Spanish side Rayo Vallecano were the opposition in the quarter-finals.
 Alavés won the first leg at home 3–0.
 Rayo took a 2–0 lead in the second leg at their ground the Estadio Teresa Rivero, but a late Cruyff goal ensured that Alavés would progress to the semi-finals.
-Their opposition in the semi-finals was German team Kaiserslautern, the first leg in Spain saw four penalties awarded.
+Their opposition in the semi-finals was German team 1.
+FC Kaiserslautern, the first leg in Spain saw four penalties awarded.
 Three were awarded to Alavés and one to Kaiserslautern, all were scored and a further two goals for Alavés ensured the match finished 5–1 to Alavés.
 Kaiserslautern needed to score four goals in the second leg to stand a chance of reaching the final.
 Instead, Alavés scored four goals.
 Kaiserslautern scored a consolation goal, but Alavés won the match 4–1 to progress to the final in their first season in European competition courtesy of a 9–2 aggregate victory.